Immersion™ Pilates Aquatics™ course. May 1 – 3. Moraga, CA. 18 PMA CECS. 10:00 am – 5:00 pm. Fri – Sun.

-A rare opportunity to study Pilates from Jennifer M. Stacey, MS, 2nd generation Pilates Teachers’ Teacher, in a Small Group setting.
+A rare opportunity to study Pilates from Jennifer M. Stacey, MS, 2nd generation Pilates Teachers’ Teacher, in a Small Group and beautiful setting.
 Learn cues and wisdom from several Master Elder Pilates Teachers.
-Jennifer, an Exercise Physiologist, Biomechanist, Author has been teaching Pilates worldwide for 30 years.
+Jennifer, an Exercise Physiologist, Biomechanist, Author has been teaching Pilates worldwide for 31 years.
 She was lucky to study from Romana Kryzanowska, Kathy Grant, Ron Fletcher, and Eve Gentry (and other Elders).

-A fun, exhilarating, challenging way to explore Classic Pilates in, on and by the water.
+A fun, exhilarating, challenging way to explore Classic Pilates in, on and By the water.
 Enhance your teaching and knowledge of Pilates in the Studio and outside.
 Advance your opportunities to teach Pilates.
-Space is limited to 10 students.
+Teach at retreats, outside, clubs, sports centers, at clients’ pools, spas.
+“Immediately feel the work in a deep way” “brilliantly energizing”.
+Space is limited to 6 in Moraga.
 Sign up early!

-“I got a thousand hours of information from the 18 hour course.”
+“I got a thousand hours of information from the 18 hour IPA™ course.”
 KP

 “With every experience of Immersion™ Pilates Aquatics™ I learn new insights that directly transfer to teaching in the studio.
 I’m falling in love with Pilates all over again, it’s great!”
 FS